elsehow/simple-charm/README.md

 every time app.js is saved and hot-reloaded, the new return value is emitted into to this stream.

+see examples/logging/ for one use case of this

+## debugging

 be sure to pass `charm` the absolute path of your script. see example.

+also, be sure to include change_code=1 at the bottom of every app.js

+    module.change_code = 1

+this allows us to hotswap the functions on change.

+## LICENSE

+BSD-2-Clause